Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Related Work

 Meanwhile, as SNSs become increasingly popular for information exchange, the traffic generated by social applications rapidly expands \cite{index2014global}.
-As an argument, according to a report of Shareaholic \cite{shareaholic2013}, between November 2012 and November 2013, social media referral traffic from the top five social media sites increased by $111\%$ while search traffic from the top five search engines had decreased by $6\%$.
-Thereby, besides the analysis of information diffusion schemes in overlay social networks like in the literature \cite{bakshy2012role,mdmkdd2010-twitter,mathioudakis2010twittermonitor,myers2012information,borge2012locating,wangcharacterizingicdcs13}, an in-depth understanding of the impact of increasing traffic generated by OSNs on underlying communication networks, e.g., the Internet, is also necessary for evaluating current OSN systems, optimizing network architectures and the deployment of servers for OSNs, and even designing future OSNs.
-One of the main challenges in addressing this issue is to propose practical modeling and effective analytic methods for data dissemination of OSNs implemented in underlying communication networks, since OSNs change both information propagation schemes and traffic session patterns in communication networks due to the involvement of overlay social relationships and users' preferences and decisions, \cite{evolution2014}.
-Accordingly, in this paper, we aim at modeling data dissemination in OSNs, and analyzing the transport load for OSNs imposing on the underlying communication networks.
+A report of Shareaholic \cite{shareaholic2013} showed that, between November 2012 and November 2013, social media referral traffic from the top five social media sites increased by $111\%$ while search traffic from the top five search engines had decreased by $6\%$.
+Therefore, besides the analysis of information diffusion schemes in overlay social networks \cite{bakshy2012role,mathioudakis2010twittermonitor,myers2012information,kandhwaycampaigning}, and the gain of social relationships in terms of the information dissemination \cite{yagan2013conjoining,chen2013social}, an in-depth understanding of the impact of increasing traffic generated by OSNs on carrier communication networks, e.g., the Internet, is convincingly necessary for evaluating current OSNs systems, optimizing network architectures and the deployment of servers for OSNs, and even designing future OSNs \cite{chen2013technological}.
+To address this issue, we need to propose practical modeling and effective analytic methods for content distribution of OSNs implemented in carrier communication networks, since OSNs change both information propagation schemes and traffic session patterns in communication networks due to the involvement of overlay social relationships, users' preferences and decisions, \cite{evolution2014}.
+Accordingly, in this paper, we aim at modeling content distribution \cite{amble2011content} in OSNs, and measuring its transport difficulty imposed on the carrier communication networks of OSNs.